John Linton

 Commander John Wallace Linton, VC, DSO, DSC (15 October 1905 – 23 March 1943) was a Royal Navy submariner and a Welsh recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-Nicknamed "Tubby", he was a fine Rugby football forward, playing for the Royal Navy, United Services, and Hampshire County teams.
+Nicknamed "Tubby", he was a Rugby football forward, playing for the Royal Navy, United Services, and Hampshire County teams.

 Naval career

 Acting Sub-Lieutenant Linton was promoted to sub-lieutenant on 15 July 1926 and then lieutenant on 15 July 1928, with his seniority in rank subsequently adjusted.
 Found suitable for further promotion, he was promoted lieutenant commander on 1 July 1936.

 In 1940 Linton was commander of the submarine Pandora operating in the Far East and in May 1940 brought her to Alexandria and on to Malta, where she was destroyed in the bombing attacks by the Luftwaffe on 1 April 1942.

 Victoria Cross

 Linton was 37 years old, and a commander in the Royal Navy during the Second World War, when the following deed took place for which he was awarded the Victoria Cross.

 From the outbreak of the war in September 1939 to March 1943, which was the month of HMS Turbulent's last patrol in the Mediterranean, Commander Linton was responsible for sinking over 90,000 tons of enemy shipping, including a cruiser, a destroyer, a U-boat and 28 other ships.
 In addition Turbulent destroyed three trains by gun fire.
 In his last year Commander Linton spent 254 days at sea, submerged for nearly half the time, his ship was hunted 13 times and had 250 depth charges aimed at her.

 Turbulent had sunk a huge amount of enemy shipping and endured numerous attacks.
 The Royal Navy states that:

 In recognition of this achievement, and the gallantry of Turbulent's crew, Linton was posthumously awarded the Victoria Cross on 25 May 1943.
 The citation read:

-Linton was killed in action in La Maddalena Harbour, Italy, on 23 March 1943.
+Linton was reportedly killed in action in La Maddalena Harbour, Italy, on 23 March 1943.
+This has not been proven and the wreck of the submarine has never been found.
+Until it is, the cause and location of his death can only be surmised.